 The Department of Indigenous Cancer Health offers virtual classes where you can learn about cancer and share your experiences of challenges and successes.
 These live, 20-minute classes are free, and you can access them from anywhere on your mobile device or computer.
 For those without reliable internet access, contact our educator to determine how you can still participate in the sharing of knowledge.

 Colorectal cancer is preventable.
 Thanks to advances in screening methods, cancer of the colon and/or rectum can be detected at very early stages of the disease, making it increasingly curable.
 Learn about how our ancestral lifeways may provide protection against colorectal cancer, how your decisions improve colorectal cancer outcomes, and which testing options are best for you.

 Clinical trial research is a challenging subject in our communities and often misunderstood.
 Clinical trials help us better understand how the latest cancer treatments and prevention strategies work.
 Without participation from people of diverse backgrounds, our understanding is limited.
 Our team encourages our Indigenous relatives to empower themselves by learning more about clinical trials with this class.
 Learn about the risks and benefits of clinical trials, and whether participating may be right for you.
 Equip yourself with the knowledge to make informed decisions.

-The Roswell Park Center for Indigenous Cancer Research honors your time and commitment to our classes with a $15 gift card (view flyer above).
+The Department of Indigenous Cancer Health honors your time and commitment to our classes with a $15 gift card (view flyer above).
 Check back to learn about our next class offerings.

 Suggest a topic